forcewake/forcewake.github.io/content/posts/2025-02-15-eu-cyber-resilience-act.md

 **Urgency vs. Long-Term Integration:** It’s worth noting that while the final compliance deadline for most requirements is end of 2027 (long-term), some actions are urgent.
 Specifically, **incident and vulnerability reporting obligations by September 2026** mean you must have those mechanisms well before the main date ([The EU Cyber Resilience Act: Implications for Companies](https://www.hoganlovells.com/en/publications/the-eu-cyber-resilience-act-implications-for-companies-#:~:text=applicability%20will%20commence%20after%20a,products%20from%2011%20September%202026)).
 So early phases should prioritize setting up the reporting and monitoring processes (Phase 4 steps like incident response plan and vulnerability disclosure need to be done by mid-2026).
 On the other hand, some design improvements can be rolled into your normal product refresh cycles over the next couple of years (long-term planning).
 This dual approach – address urgent needs now (like establishing a CSIRT link, stopping shipping new products with obvious flaws) while embedding other improvements into your R&D roadmap – ensures compliance does not completely derail ongoing business.

+## Case Example (Hypothetical)

-**Case Example (Hypothetical):** A mid-sized smart home device maker followed these steps and used automation.
+A mid-sized smart home device maker followed these steps and used automation.
 In Phase 2, they employed an AI-powered static analysis tool which found several buffer overflow risks in their camera firmware – issues their small team might have missed manually.
 They fixed those early, avoiding potential exploits.
 They also generated SBOMs for each firmware build automatically, so when the “Heartbleed 2.0” vulnerability hit a common library in 2026, their systems immediately alerted that firmware versions X, Y were affected, and they patched within days.
 Come 2027, they had all documentation ready, and a Notified Body review (since cameras with security functions were an important-class product) went smoothly as they had evidence for each requirement.
 The cost of the AI tools and a security engineer hire was significant, but it saved them from a costly recall or fine, and they marketed their devices as “EU Cyber Resilience Act ready”, gaining trust and an edge in the market.

 In conclusion, **AI and automation are force multipliers** in achieving CRA compliance.
 They handle complexity and scale – scanning millions of lines of code, monitoring thousands of devices, checking compliance status continuously – tasks that would overwhelm human teams alone.
 By smartly integrating these tools into a phased compliance roadmap, companies can not only meet the CRA obligations on time but do so efficiently and with an eye toward ongoing cyber resilience beyond mere compliance ([How will rules and regulations affect cybersecurity and AI in 2025? | SC Media](https://www.scworld.com/feature/how-will-rules-and-regulations-affect-cybersecurity-and-ai-in-2025#:~:text=As%20frameworks%20like%20FedRAMP%20and,identify%20risks%20and%20cut%20costs)).
 The result is a sustainable security-by-design culture that will serve the organization well as cyber threats and regulations continue to evolve.

 ---

-**Sources:**
+## Sources

-- European Commission, *Shaping Europe’s Digital Future – Cyber Resilience Act* ([Cyber Resilience Act | Shaping Europe’s digital future](https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act#:~:text=The%20Cyber%20Resilience%20Act%20,with%20the%20proper%20cybersecurity%20features)) ([Cyber Resilience Act | Shaping Europe’s digital future](https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act#:~:text=The%20regulation%20applies%20to%20all,marked%20products))
+- European Commission, *Shaping Europe’s Digital Future – Cyber Resilience Act* ([Cyber Resilience Act | Shaping Europe’s digital future](https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act#:~:text=The%20Cyber%20Resilience%20Act%20,with%20the%20proper%20cybersecurity%20features))
-- Council of the EU – *Adoption of the Cyber Resilience Act (Press Release)* ([Council of the European Union Adopts the Cyber Resilience Act](https://www.hunton.com/privacy-and-information-security-law/council-of-the-european-union-adopts-the-cyber-resilience-act#:~:text=,risks%2C%20prevent%20and%20mitigate%20security)) ([Council of the European Union Adopts the Cyber Resilience Act](https://www.hunton.com/privacy-and-information-security-law/council-of-the-european-union-adopts-the-cyber-resilience-act#:~:text=,of%20conformity%20assessment%20may%20be))
+- Council of the EU – *Adoption of the Cyber Resilience Act (Press Release)* ([Council of the European Union Adopts the Cyber Resilience Act](https://www.hunton.com/privacy-and-information-security-law/council-of-the-european-union-adopts-the-cyber-resilience-act#:~:text=,risks%2C%20prevent%20and%20mitigate%20security))
-- Hogan Lovells – *The EU Cyber Resilience Act: Implications for Companies* ([The EU Cyber Resilience Act: Implications for Companies](https://www.hoganlovells.com/en/publications/the-eu-cyber-resilience-act-implications-for-companies-#:~:text=With%20regard%20to%20the%20territorial,the%20CRA%20is%20in%20effect)) ([The EU Cyber Resilience Act: Implications for Companies](https://www.hoganlovells.com/en/publications/the-eu-cyber-resilience-act-implications-for-companies-#:~:text=Critical))
+- Hogan Lovells – *The EU Cyber Resilience Act: Implications for Companies* ([The EU Cyber Resilience Act: Implications for Companies](https://www.hoganlovells.com/en/publications/the-eu-cyber-resilience-act-implications-for-companies-#:~:text=With%20regard%20to%20the%20territorial,the%20CRA%20is%20in%20effect))
-- IAPP – *What to know about the EU Cyber Resilience Act* ([What to know about the EU Cyber Resilience Act  | IAPP](https://iapp.org/news/a/what-to-know-about-the-eu-cybersecurity-resilience-act#:~:text=Additionally%2C%20specific%20vulnerability%20handling%20requirements,level%20dependencies%20of%20the%20product)) ([What to know about the EU Cyber Resilience Act  | IAPP](https://iapp.org/news/a/what-to-know-about-the-eu-cybersecurity-resilience-act#:~:text=Manufacturers%20will%20need%20to%20report,to%20determine%20the%20competent%20CSIRT))
+- IAPP – *What to know about the EU Cyber Resilience Act* ([What to know about the EU Cyber Resilience Act  | IAPP](https://iapp.org/news/a/what-to-know-about-the-eu-cybersecurity-resilience-act#:~:text=Additionally%2C%20specific%20vulnerability%20handling%20requirements,level%20dependencies%20of%20the%20product))
-- JD Supra (A&O Shearman) – *The EU CRA: What You Need to Know* ([The EU Cyber Resilience Act - What You Need to Know | A&O Shearman - JDSupra](https://www.jdsupra.com/legalnews/the-eu-cyber-resilience-act-what-you-3657173/#:~:text=,of%20stored%2C%20transmitted%20or%20otherwise)) ([The EU Cyber Resilience Act - What You Need to Know | A&O Shearman - JDSupra](https://www.jdsupra.com/legalnews/the-eu-cyber-resilience-act-what-you-3657173/#:~:text=obliged%20to%20release%20free%20update,warning%20and%2072%20hours%20of))
+- JD Supra (A&O Shearman) – *The EU CRA: What You Need to Know* ([The EU Cyber Resilience Act - What You Need to Know | A&O Shearman - JDSupra](https://www.jdsupra.com/legalnews/the-eu-cyber-resilience-act-what-you-3657173/#:~:text=,of%20stored%2C%20transmitted%20or%20otherwise))
-- ENISA & JRC – *Cyber Resilience Act – Standards Mapping* ([](https://www.enisa.europa.eu/sites/default/files/2024-11/Cyber%20Resilience%20Act%20Requirements%20Standards%20Mapping%20-%20final_with_identifiers_0.pdf#:~:text=%E2%80%94%20Product%20cybersecurity%20requirements%20in,a%20standardisation%20process%20by%20the))
+- ENISA & JRC – *Cyber Resilience Act – Standards Mapping* ([ENISA & JRC](https://www.enisa.europa.eu/sites/default/files/2024-11/Cyber%20Resilience%20Act%20Requirements%20Standards%20Mapping%20-%20final_with_identifiers_0.pdf#:~:text=%E2%80%94%20Product%20cybersecurity%20requirements%20in,a%20standardisation%20process%20by%20the))
 - SC Media – *How rules & regulations will affect cybersecurity and AI in 2025* ([How will rules and regulations affect cybersecurity and AI in 2025? | SC Media](https://www.scworld.com/feature/how-will-rules-and-regulations-affect-cybersecurity-and-ai-in-2025#:~:text=As%20frameworks%20like%20FedRAMP%20and,identify%20risks%20and%20cut%20costs))